Skip to main content

 The differences between Twilio and Bandwidth's voice offerings

-Most of the features available on Twilio’s Programmable Voice are also available on Bandwidth’s Voice API.
+Most of the features available on Twilio's Programmable Voice are also available on Bandwidth's Programmable Voice API.
 Therefore, your migration should be straightforward, as getting started is identical for both.

 FeaturesTwilioBandwidth